Battle of the Assunpink Creek: British assault

-As the British prepared to attack the American defenses, cannon and musket fire were exchanged between the opposing sides.
-The British moved across the bridge, advancing in solid columns, and the Americans all fired together.
+As the British prepared to attack the American defenses, cannon, and musket fire were exchanged between the opposing sides.
+The British moved across the bridge, advancing in solid columns, and the Americans fired together.
 The British fell back, but only for a moment.
 The British charged the bridge again but were driven back by cannon fire.
 The British charged one final time, but the Americans fired canister shot this time, and the British lines were raked with fire.
 One soldier said, "The bridge looked red as blood, with their killed and wounded and their red coats."

 American withdrawal

 Cornwallis' decision

 When Cornwallis arrived in Trenton with the main army, he called a council of war to determine whether he should continue to attack.
-Cornwallis' quartermaster general, William Erskine, urged Cornwallis to strike right away, saying "If Washington is the General I take him to be, his army will not be found there in the morning."
+Cornwallis' quartermaster general, William Erskine, urged Cornwallis to strike right away, saying, "If Washington is the General I take him to be, his army will not be found there in the morning."
 But James Grant disagreed and argued that there was no way for the Americans to retreat, and that the British troops were worn out, and that it would be better for them to attack in the morning after they had rested.
-Cornwallis did not want to wait until morning, but he decided that it would be better than sending his troops out to attack in the dark.
+Cornwallis did not want to wait until morning, but he decided it would be better than sending his troops out to attack in the dark.
 Cornwallis said, "We've got the old fox safe now.
 We'll go over and bag him in the morning."
 Cornwallis then moved his army to a hill north of Trenton for the night.

 Washington's decision

 During the night, the American artillery, under the command of Henry Knox, occasionally fired shells into Trenton to keep the British on edge.
 As Cornwallis had, Washington also called for a council of war.
-He would take the little known Quaker road leading to Princeton, and his council of war agreed to make an attempt against the British garrison there.
+He would take the little-known Quaker road leading to Princeton, and his council of war agreed to attack the British garrison there.
 By 2 am on January 3, the army was on its way to Princeton.
-Washington left behind 500 men and two cannon to keep the fires burning and to make noise with picks and shovels to make the British think they were digging in.
-By morning, these men too had evacuated, and when the British came to attack, all of the American troops were gone.
+Washington left behind 500 men and two cannons to keep the fires burning and to make noise with picks and shovels to make the British think they were digging in.
+By morning, these men, too, had evacuated, and when the British came to attack, all of the American troops were gone.